 - 1 small onion, finely chopped

 - 1 T finely chopped fresh thyme leaves (see notes)

 - 12 oz brown mushrooms, stems removed and coarsely chopped

 - In saucepan combine wild rice and 3 cups stock.
 (Original recipe added salt, but I didn’t think it needed it.)

 - Bring to a gentle simmer, cover, and cook until rice is tender, about 60 minutes. or longer if the rice has been stored for a while.
-(Edit: I cooked the wild rice at the lowest possible simmer, in a pan with a very tight fitting lid.
+(I cooked the wild rice at the lowest possible simmer, in a pan with a very tight fitting lid.
 You will probably need to check after a few minutes, and possibly add some water during the cooking time, depending on how old the wild rice is, how tight the lid is on your pan, and how low your stove burner goes.)

-- Wipe out pan with a paper towel if there is a lot of fat, then heat 1 T olive oil or butter, add onions and cook on low until starting to turn golden, about 10 minutes.
+- Wipe out pan with a paper towel if there is a lot of fat, then heat 1 T butter, add onions and cook on low until starting to turn golden, about 10 minutes.
 Add the chopped thyme and cook 2 minutes more.
 Add thyme/onion mixture to the rice.

 - Add the chopped parsley and 1/2 cup stock and season with black pepper to taste.
 Transfer mixture to glass or crockery casserole dish with a lid.